“Bulgogi” Tempeh with Sautéed Onions

 If any of you have any food sensitivities, you know what happens after you eat foods on “that” list.
 OUCH!
 Despite the fact that I took some digestive enzymes prior to my exercise in gluttony, it was a horrible, painful night.
 And Monday was definitely not a funday.
 I was basically useless for the day.

-So I’ve been apologizing to my body this week by eating healthy and drinking tons of water.
+So I’ve been apologizing to my body this week by eating healthfully and drinking tons of water.
 And “Bulgogi” Tempeh with Sautéed Onions was one of the dishes I prepared this week.
 It is vegan, dairy-free, gluten-free, not too high in sodium, really tasty, and easy to make.
 And with its flavors of Korean barbecue, this dish is perfect for the tempeh newbie.

 Make sure the tempeh is free of any gluten-containing ingredients if you need to stick to a strict gluten-free diet.
 Additionally, you can use low-sodium tamari if you are watching your sodium intake.
 You may need to add a pinch more salt if you choose to go that route.